 “This is a very important study,” said Mark Stoler, M.D., associate director of Surgical Pathology and Cytopathology at the University of Virginia School of Medicine.
 It’s the first study performed in the United States, Dr. Stoler continued, “that really provides the assurance that [dual stain] is a better triage test” than the Pap test.

-Cervical Cancer Screening in the US
+Cervical Cancer Screening in the United States

 But only a small percentage of Pap test abnormalities turn out to be cervical precancer or cancer, meaning most of these women had an unnecessary colposcopy, Dr. Wentzensen explained.
-Because of these limitations, “there is a big effort to find better markers that allow us to triage HPV-positive women more efficiently,” said Dr. Wentzensen.
+Because of these limitations, “there is a big effort to find better markers that allow us to triage HPV-positive women more efficiently,” he said.

 Searching for a Better Triage Test for HPV-Positive Women

-To conduct the study, the investigators followed 1,549 women aged 30 or older who had tested positive for HPV (on a test that gives combined results for 13 cancer-causing types) while undergoing routine HPV/Pap cotesting at Kaiser Permanente Northern California between January and May 2012.
+To conduct this new study, the investigators followed 1,549 women aged 30 or older who had tested positive for HPV (on a test that gives combined results for 13 cancer-causing types) while undergoing routine HPV/Pap cotesting at Kaiser Permanente Northern California between January and May 2012.
 Dual-stain testing was performed on participants’ cervical cell samples at the beginning of the study.

-Overall, 46% of women in the study had a positive dual-stain test and 51% had a positive Pap test.
-Compared with women with normal Pap results, more women with severely abnormal Pap test results had a positive dual-stain test result.
+Overall, 46% of women in the study had a positive dual-stain test result and 51% had an abnormal Pap test result.
+More women with severely abnormal Pap test results than women with normal Pap results had a positive dual-stain test result.
 Over the 5-year study period, 77% of women found to have a high-grade precancer and 91% found to have cancer had a positive dual-stain test result.

-This means that a negative dual-stain test result gives greater reassurance than a negative Pap test result that precancer won’t develop during the ensuing 5 years, Dr. Wentzensen explained.
+This means that a negative dual-stain test result gives greater reassurance than a normal Pap test result that precancer won’t develop during the ensuing 5 years, Dr. Wentzensen explained.

 Learning More About Dual Stain